ewjay/fapiwiki/FAPI_Meeting_Notes_2021-11-10_Atlantic.rst

 Discussion

+* Current wording isn’t clear that it’s implementation specific
 * Allow servers to expand the scope values into claim names, but not to require it.
 * Adding some explanation on "clients" and "RPs".
 * Claims parameters with values (like in UK) v.s.
 RAR.

+Brian asked whether the problem is more complicated

+* Whether actual claims request content needs to be persisted
+* Should it distinguish consent to the release of claims through userinfo vs id token
+* Should it distinguish between consenting to release of claims with a specific value versus not a specific value

+Dave suggested adding note to clarify that expanding the claims or not is implementation specific

 Dima will be adding Notes explaining these.

 * JSON Schema was proposed but several people pushed back.

+Merging,update, replace has been discussed but no consistency implementation

+Should leave it up to implementers but need consistency for RPs

+Maybe simplify it  to allow replace only

+Is this a fruitful endeavor?

 Issues (Dave/Nat)